‘Fixer Upper’ And ‘Flip Or Flop’ Spin-Offs Coming To HGTV

 Flip or Flop is an HGTV series that follows Christina and Tarek El Moussa as they renovate homes all over Southern California.
 The five new spin-off shows will take place in Nashville, Chicago, Atlanta, Las Vegas, and even Texas (where Flip or Flop takes place).

-HGTV’s decision to produce so many spin-offs of Flip or Flop that will more or less be the same type of show that takes place in a number of different location is because they believe the housing market is unique in different towns and cities all across the United States.
+HGTV’s decision to produce so many spin-offs of Flip or Flop that will more or less be the same type of show that takes place in a number of different locations is because they believe the housing market is unique in different towns and cities all across the United States.

 “Because every market is unique, there was an opportunity to highlight what works in various regions by featuring successful people in different locations who had mastered the art of flipping in their town.”

-Unlike the Fixer Upper spin-off shows featuring Joanna and Clint, respectfully, the Flip or Flop spin-offs will feature completely new hosts as HGTV is still filming the original Flip or Flop as well.
+Unlike the Fixer Upper spin-off shows featuring Joanna and Clint, respectfully, the Flip or Flop spin-offs will feature completely new hosts, as HGTV is still filming the original Flip or Flop as well.

 TV Guide notes that Flip or Flop Las Vegas is the first of the five spin-offs to debut with a premiere date of April 6.
-Flip or Flop Atlanta will premiere in the summer and Flip or Flop Nashville and Texas will premiere in February of next year.
+Flip or Flop Atlanta will premiere in the summer, and Flip or Flop Nashville and Texas will premiere in February of next year.
 HGTV has not yet set a premiere date for Flip or Flop Chicago.

 Bristol and Aubrey Marunde – who have been in the business of flipping houses for nearly a decade – will take on the hefty task of filling the shoes of Tarek and Christina in Flip or Flop Las Vegas.
 Compared to the relationship the El Moussas have, the Marundes appear to be a low-key and low-drama relationship.
-Flip or Flop fans can look forward to less bickering on screen as Aubrey claims she and her husband “don’t have disagreements.”
+Flip or Flop fans can look forward to less bickering on-screen, as Aubrey claims she and her husband “don’t have disagreements.”

 HGTV is planning a Chicago-rea "Flip or Flop" spin off….
 It's still in the development phase and stars… https://t.co/eTpb8nh2S0